The Best Free Route Planner with Unlimited Stops: Comparing 10 Route Planners

 Dispatchers can use this feature to give customers a status update about their delivery and make changes to any routes in progress with the Circuit for Teams web app.

-For example, let’s say a customer calls to ask when their package will arrive.
-Without route monitoring, you’d have to take down the customer’s information and then call the driver to get an update.
-This interrupts their route, distracts them, and adds to their overall travel time.
+For example, a customer calls to ask when their package will arrive.
+Without route monitoring, you’d have to take down the customer’s information and contact the driver for an update.

 "With route monitoring, you can glance at your Circuit for Teams dashboard to get real-time ETAs on all routes in progress."

 With our route monitoring feature, you can see which stop your driver just completed and where they’re going next, and inform the customer immediately.